 A safari to Kenya would have to be done in luxury.
-There’s even websites that offer luxury family safaris.
+There are even websites that offer luxury family safaris.
 They can specialise in different types of tours for different age groups.
 Jamie has always had a massive love for animals and I am sure he would find it really exciting and interesting to see all his favourite animals living in the wild.
 One of the first continents he learnt about was Africa.
-Tailor made itineraries can start from £4,000.
+Tailor-made itineraries can start from £4,000.

 Visit Efteling Theme Park in the Netherlands